 Phase 1 of the DARE UK programme is an extensive listening exercise.

 The goal is to understand, through open dialogue with stakeholders – including researchers, technologists, the public and others – what’s needed to enable more efficient, coordinated and trustworthy data research across the UK.
 By exploring stakeholder experiences and challenges from existing infrastructure, we will ensure that subsequent phases of DARE UK address the needs of the UK in making the best use of data at scale for public benefit.

 - An initial Landscape Review of existing data research infrastructure across the UK was carried out and published in autumn 2021.
 This involved a comprehensive series of interviews and workshops with over 150 technologists, researchers and others to better understand their experiences and needs.

-- In 2022, a programme of Sprint Exemplar Projects will uncover and test early thinking around use cases and the governance, ethics and technical feasibility required to deliver a UK-wide data and analytics research infrastructure.
+- In 2022, a programme of Sprint Exemplar Projects uncovered and tested early thinking around use cases and the governance, ethics and technical feasibility required to deliver a UK-wide data and analytics research infrastructure.

-- Meanwhile, a series of workshops with researchers, technologists and others, and a UK-wide Public Dialogue, are exploring views regarding what a coordinated national data research infrastructure should look like.
+- Meanwhile, a series of workshops with researchers, technologists and others, and a UK-wide Public Dialogue, explored views regarding what a coordinated national data research infrastructure should look like.

 - In August 2022, the findings and recommendations to emerge from engagement with stakeholders during the first year of DARE UK Phase 1 were published.